bp74/StageXL_Web/web/docs/wiki/juggler.md

       renderLoop.juggler.add(juggler);
     }

-Another possible usecase is a time lapse juggler.
+Another possible use case is a time lapse juggler.
 You can implement a TimeLapseJuggler by extending the Juggler class and by overriding the 'advanceTime' method like this:

     class TimeLapseJuggler extends Juggler {
       num speed = 0.5;